keithbuhler/keithbuhler.github.io/index.md

 <img src="/images/greene5.jpeg" alt="Transform by changing" hspace="30px" align="right" width="40%">

 I am currently finishing a PhD in philosophy at the [University of Kentucky.](https://philosophy.as.uky.edu/users/kebu226) My dissertation centers on contemporary analytic virtue ethics.
+I aim to develop a plausible account of naturalistic normative realism.

-For more than 8 years, I've successfully helped learners of all ages to grow and flourish.
-I use humor and immersive Socratic dialogue about great books to create a friendly yet rigorous learning environment.
+In the classroom, I use humor and immersive Socratic dialogue about great books to create a friendly yet rigorous learning environment.
+For more than 8 years, I've successfully helped learners of all ages to grow, change, and flourish.

 * You can read more [about me here.](/about)
 * Peruse my [curriculum vitae.](/cv)